Tony Skinn: Professional career

-In 2006, Skinn signed a contract to play with the Croatian club Split, of the Adriatic League, after he wasn't drafted in the 2006 NBA Draft.
+In 2006, Skinn signed a contract to play with the Croatian club Split, of the Adriatic League, after he wasn't drafted in the 2006 NBA draft.

 In July 2007, Skinn was invited to play for the Orlando Magic at the Orlando Summer League.
 In July 2008, he signed with Gravelines Dunkerque Basket in the French Pro A league, recording team-highs of 16.6 points per game, 3.8 assists per game, and shooting 43% from 3PT range.

 On August 5, 2009, he signed with Pistoia Basket of the Italian Second Division.
 On October 1, 2010, Skinn signed with the New Yorker Phantoms of the German League.
 He then played with Ironi Ashkelon in the Israeli League.

 Nigerian national team

 On July 8, 2012, the Nigerian national basketball team defeated the Dominican Republic, to earn the last spot in the 2012 Summer Olympics.
 As the starting point guard for the team, Skinn averaged 10.0 points per game in the FIBA Olympic qualifiers.
-In the game against the United States national team, Nigeria lost the game by 83 points, 156-73.
+In the game against the United States national team, Nigeria lost the game by 83 points, 156–73.
 It was the largest deficit by a losing team and a new Olympic record for most points scored in a game by the United States.
 While the Nigerian national team's performance was less than favorable, Skinn was the catalyst for arguably the most memorable highlight during the 2012 Olympic tournament against the United States' guard James Harden.

 Coaching career

-Seton Hall

 After spending three seasons as an assistant coach for the Louisiana Tech Bulldogs men's basketball team, Skinn was hired by Kevin Willard to be an assistant coach for the Seton Hall Pirates in the Big East Conference.

-Ohio State

 On May 20, 2021, after spending three seasons at Seton Hall, Skinn was hired as an assistant coach at Ohio State, replacing Terry Johnson.

-Maryland

-On March 23, 2022 Skinn was hired as an assistant coach at the University of Maryland reuniting him with Kevin Willard for whom he served under as an assistant previously with at Seton Hall.
+On March 23, 2022, Skinn was hired as an assistant coach at the University of Maryland reuniting him with Kevin Willard for whom he served under as an assistant previously with at Seton Hall.